CNV Interpretation

 Key Points

-- CNVs account for ~15–20% of diagnoses in intellectual disability and autism spectrum disorder — the highest yield for any single variant class
+• CNVs account for ~15–20% of diagnoses in intellectual disability and autism spectrum disorder — among the highest-yielding single variant classes

 Which of the following CNVs would be MOST strongly supported as pathogenic based on ACMG/ClinGen framework evidence?